 It seems I’m on an roll this week with emails.
 Just composed another missive to a very old-school (read: uncooperative) teacher who just doesn’t get it AT ALL.
-We finally had a big ol’ IEP meeting and added individualized language specialist support for this class… which hasn’t happened yet, but the way (until I reminded them)… and yet my daughter continues to get F after F after F on every single assignment.
-In our case, the F goes to the teacher, because my kid is not lazy or unmotivated unless her teachers don’t care about her… she has better bullshit radar than anyone I know.
+We finally had a big ol’ IEP meeting and added individualized language specialist support for this class… which hasn’t happened yet, but the way (until I reminded them)… and yet my child continues to get F after F after F on every single assignment.
+In our case, the F goes to the teacher, because my kid is not lazy or unmotivated unless her teachers don’t care about her… he has better bullshit radar than anyone I know.

 Hopefully with some support from (the specialist) and your collaboration, we can turn that all around, so I’m glad that we are moving forward on this.